C-polynomials and LC-functions: towards a generalization of the Hurwitz zeta function: C-numbers and C-polynomials

 \subsection{Definitions and main properties}

-As we see from (\ref{eqt2.1}), $f$ is the exponential generating function of the coefficients $C_{f,n}$ which we call the \textit{C-numbers associated to $f$}.
-We define the \textit{C-polynomials associated to $f$}, which we denote by $C_{f,n}(x)$, by means of the following exponential generating function
+As observed in (\ref{eqt2.1}), $f$ is the exponential generating function of the coefficients $C_{f,n}$ which are referred to as \textit{C-numbers associated to} $f$.
+We introduce the \textit{C-polynomials associated to $f$}, denoted by $C_{f,n}(x)$, through the subsequent exponential generating function: